 The video installation Playing the Cavetook its cue from the increase to rainfall due to climate change in the Lake District.
 Loosely based on the notion of a ‘stop the rain-dance’ it acts as a playful evocation of ancient rituals, myth and man’s -often futile- desire to gain control over nature.

-The video installation ‘Playing the Cave’ was a response to the said increase to rainfall in the Lake District attributed to global warming.
-Shot in the mouth of a disused mine the video work rejects an the traditional understanding of landscape through representation by going below the surface and looking at the tunnels left behind from one of the most actively mined areas in the United Kingdom.
+Shot in the mouth of a disused mine, during heavy rainfall the video work rejects an the traditional understanding of landscape through representation by going below the surface and looking at the tunnels left behind from one of the most actively mined areas in the United Kingdom.

-New Expressions 3 has been made possible by an Arts Council England National pathfinder programme that fosters collaboration between contemporary artists and museums.
+The video was developed in collaboration with the Cumbria Museum Consortium and funded through a New Expressions Commission: an Arts Council England National pathfinder programme that fosters collaboration between contemporary artists and museums.